About 1/4 of residential trash is made up of food! And residential food waste makes up 40% of all wasted food in the US!! So what can we do?...

 Vermicomposting is the process of composting with worms, which is typically done indoors.
 To learn more, check out the resources provided below...

-Who: All Manchester residents are eligible to participate.
+Who: UPDATE APRIL 2026: All Manchester residents are eligible to use all five (5) drop-off locations, regardless of if you have your trash and recycling collected by the town.
 Don't forget to register!
 (Registration information is provided at the bottom of this section.)

 Registration: To register, apply for a FREE Recycling Permit.

 When you register, it gives us a better understanding of the magnitude to which we're creating change!
 It also provides us with your contact information so we can keep you up-to-date on what's happening with the program.
-All Manchester residents who register are eligible for a FREE 6-gallon food scrap pail!!
+All Manchester residents who register are eligible for a FREE 6-gallon food scrap pail plus a roll of bio-bags!!

 Blue Earth is the only known hauler in our region that provides food waste collection services directly to residents.
 Residents have the option to hire Blue Earth to collect their food scraps and send them to a local facility for composting.
 As part of Blue Earth's program, residents who pay for this service receive free compost.
 Blue Earth's Residential Food Waste Pick-Up Program is not affiliated with the Town of Manchester.